SrgElephant/Schnucks-Coupon-Applier/README.md

   `SchnucksAcctPassword = "SchnucksAcctPW"`

    Minimum requirements for Python Setup is complete.
    If you would like to send yourself emails, continue.
-Otherwise, go to Cronjob Setup.
+Otherwise, go to Inital Run.

    Set sendEmails to True